BKeyport/MMM-Multimonth/README.md

 THANK YOU for your consideration.

+### This module is suspended & effectively archived.
+It is left here as people are actively using it.
+I am no longer using Magic Mirror
+for this type of work, so I am no longer maintaining this project.
+If you'd like to take over the project, please let me know.

 # MagicMirror Module to display a calendar with multiple months (user configurable)

 ![screenshot](screenshot.png?raw=true "Screenshot (vertical mode, no week numbers, single weekday line)")